tobek/headsoak/notes.md

 - have option (probably default) to only resort when you hit dropdown or refresh. insta-resorting on modified or adding tags is annoying
   - maybe have n.sortBy be null or something, and to sort just change it to something, $apply(), then change it back to null?
-- autofocus nut after creating new one duh
 - create account by invite only + 'request invite' button
   - basically give a unique URL like nutmeg.io?invite=somethingcute
   - with login, if invite query param exists and matches again firebase array i've hand-added, then show create account (nicer welcome message) and then update firebase with this invite being taken